miku/exploreio/Solutions.md

 ---

 In this example, we generate a stream of data.
-In fact, with a fixed amount of memory we are able to generate endless amount of data.
+In fact, with a fixed amount of memory we generate endless amount of data.